 Your doctor may prescribe drugs for you to take to help with muscle spasticity.
 Some common ones are:

 These medicines have side effects.
-Call your doctor if you have these side effects and they make it hard for you to keep taking your medicine:
+Call your doctor if you have any of the following side effects:

-Do NOT just stop taking these drugs, especially Zanaflex.
-It can be dangerous if you stop taking your medicine all at once.
+Do not just stop taking these medicines, especially Zanaflex.
+It can be dangerous if you stop abruptly.

 Pay attention to changes in your muscle spasticity.
 Changes may mean that your other medical problems are getting worse.